ashwinpn/Advanced-Database-Systems/README.md

 # Advanced-Database-Systems

-Replicated Concurrency and Control Project.
+Replicated Concurrency Control and recovery Project.

+We implement a distributed database, complete with multiversion concurrency control, deadlock detection, replication, and failure recovery.

 ## Run Experiments
  - Running the code on a test case (say, test1.txt)